Loyalist, mentor, Oscar Fernandes was a man for all seasons for Congress | Law-Order

 - India

-A man for all seasons for Congress, Oscar Fernandes was a loyalist of the Nehru-Gandhi family and often worked behind-the-scenes for the success of party programmes as he organised youth to carry out various organisational tasks.
+A man for all seasons for Congress, Oscar Fernandes who passed away on Monday, was a loyalist of the Nehru-Gandhi family and often worked behind-the-scenes for the success of party programmes as he organised youth to carry out various organisational tasks.
 An approachable, affable leader, Fernandes strove towards building consensus on various issues within the party and served Congress on various organisational posts in his long political innings.

-A five-time member of Lok Sabha and a three-time member of Rajya Sabha, Fernandes served as a union minister during the two Congress-led UPA governments.
-The 80-year-old leader was a sitting member of Rajya Sabha from Karnataka.
+A five-time member of Lok Sabha and a four-time member of Rajya Sabha, Fernandes served as a union minister during the two Congress-led UPA governments.
+The 80-year-old leader was a sitting member of the Rajya Sabha from Karnataka.

 He was born in Udupi on March 27, 1941 and started his political career as a member of the Municipal Council in the town.
 He was first elected to Lok Sabha in 1980 and was a close confidant of former Prime Minister late Rajiv Gandhi.
 He was parliamentary secretary to the Prime Minister from December 1984 to June 1985.